jdevuyst/comprehend/README.md

 A Clojure library for performing pattern matching on indexed sets.

-Comprehend contains a data structure for functional indexed sets and a macro `comprehend` for pattern matching on indexed sets.
+Comprehend contains a data structure for persistent indexed sets and a macro `comprehend` for pattern matching on indexed sets.

 Indexed sets effectively serve as in-memory databases, but are just as easy to set up as native Clojure sets.
 The syntax for the `comprehend` macro is reminiscent of the set comprehension idiom { ∀ patterns ⊆ S : expr }.

-Comprehend is powered by [core.logic](https://github.com/clojure/core.logic).

 ## Usage